Sachin-R-Java/eCart-An-E-Commerce-Application/README.md

 SQL Commands used- select, insert,update

+For Tables -> I have added SQL Database dump in project file use it.

 If you are using this application then you need to make changes to code as follows->

 1) Change the DB URL, Username, Password -> package = com.eCart.utility, class = DatabaseConnector.java, method = DBConnection().

-2) Create  database in you local DB, and create all tables mentioned above.

-3) Add mysql-connector-java jar in build path, version I used -> 8.0.28.
+2) Add mysql-connector-java jar in build path, version I used -> 8.0.28.

-4) for admin login use password = "admin".
+3) for admin login use password = "admin".

-5) To run application -> Package = com.eCart.test, Class = Test.java.
+4) To run application -> Package = com.eCart.test, Class = Test.java.